2nickpick/cminus-compiler/README.md

 Nicholas Pickering
-Operating Systems COP4610
+Contruction of Language Translators COP4620
-Project 3 - Page Replacement Policies
+Project 1 - Lexical Analyzer
-Professor Littleton
+Professor Eggen
-Date Due: 12/11/2015
+Date Due: 1/26/2016
-Date Submitted: 12/06/2015
+Date Submitted:

 # Introduction
-This program simulates two page replacement policies, and examines their performance:
-- First In, First Out (FIFO),
-- and Least Recently Used (LRU)
+This program is designed to tokenize a text file for valid tokens to be provided to a C- parser.

 # Invoking the application
 Invoke the application by calling:
-    ./p3 number_of_page_requests number_of_pages

-    where number_of_page_requests is the number of page requests to use in the simulation, number_of_pages is the number of unique pages in the request sequence
+    ./p1 filename

+    where filename is the path to the C- program to tokenize.

 # Main
 The entry point to the application is main.py.